Signature Techniques

 Ice Crystal Paintings

-Freezing my watercolors in winter to see what i can “catch” is a wonderful mix of natural forces and human intervention.
+Freezing my watercolors in winter to see what I can “catch” is a wonderful mix of natural forces and human intervention.
 Besides lacy ice crystal patterns caught on watercolor paper, this technique has caught the imagination of publishers, patrons and jurors alike.
-“This is my most recognized signature technique, which seems fair since I have been developing my methods for 30 years – some refer to me as the ‘ice crystal lady’!”
+Some refer to me as the “Ice Crystal Lady”, which seems fair since I’ve been painting using this technique for decades.

-Once the pigments are mixed inside, I take them outside in subfreezing winter air, pour water on the watercolor paper, then pour the pigment onto the water.
-Mother Nature freezes the water and pigments forming intricate crystallized patterns.
-Inspired by the unique textures, the vibrant colors and motion that come with each new painting, I develop the detail and composition into it’s final form.
-I enjoy showing the viewer my mythical winter pond, looking straight down through layers of leaves, air bubbles and an occasional dragonfly trapped between the layers.
-Nature is not just my inspiration – it’s actually a “helping hand”.
+Once the pigments are mixed in my gallery, I take them outside in subfreezing winter air where I pour water on the watercolor paper.
+Then it is time to pour the paint into the flowing water.
+Mother Nature freezes the water and pigments which form intricate crystallized patterns on the paper.
+Inspired by the unique textures, the vibrant colors and motion that come with each new painting, I develop the detail and composition into the final painting.

 Kathleen Conover uses water colors in the freezing temperatures to create mother natures beauty.